-A list of approved newspapers is provided by each county and can be viewed on the Department of State’s website – www.dos.pa.gov/BusinessCharities/Business/Resources/Pages/Geographical-Listing-of-Legal-Publications.aspx.
+A list of approved newspapers is provided by each county and can be viewed on the Department of State’s website – https://www.dos.pa.gov/BusinessCharities/Business/Resources/Pages/Geographical-Listing-of-Legal-Publications.aspx.

 After the notices run, an affidavit will be returned to the applicant.
-This proof of the publication isn’t filed but should be kept with the business records as it may be requested at a later date.
+This proof of publication isn’t filed but should be kept with the business records as it may be requested at a later date.
 If the notice isn’t published or proof of the publication isn’t available, the name isn’t enforceable, and the owner may receive a $500 penalty.

 DBAs can’t be registered using words related to banking, education, or occupations that require licensing (engineering, architecture, etc.) unless the business is licensed to provide these services.